bastian-arman/df-image-search-engine/README.md

 # Project Setup Instructions

-This project is developed with Python v3.12.3.
+This project is developed using WSL (Ubuntu 24.04.1 LTS on Windows 10) with Python v3.12.3.
 To get started, you'll need to install Docker and Poetry.

 ## Prerequisites